Pet Gummies: What Manufacturing Actually Decides

 • acid type and addition timing

-• conditioning plan (time, temperature, and humidity control)
+• conditioning plan (time, temperature, humidity control)

 Quality Control for Gummies Is About Unit Variability

-Piece-to-piece variability can come from fill variation, mixing dynamics, emulsion stability, conditioning non-uniformity, and surface changes.
+Piece-to-piece variability can come from fill variation, mixing dynamics, emulsion stability, conditioning non-uniformity, surface changes.
 To manage that under a cGMP mindset, a robust sampling approach typically includes:

 • samples taken early, mid, and late run